jpkelly/clock8002/perfectcue.md

 It is suggested to first try with connecting to a RS-485 adapter or hat like one would with a limitimer system.
 If that doesn't work try connecting perfect cue A signal to A on the RS-485 adapter and perfect cue GND to B on the adapter.

+So first try with connecting A from Perfect Cue to A on the RS-485 receiver and B to B on the receiver.
+If this doesn't work connect DSAN A to receiber A and DSAN GND to receiver B.

 The complete RS-485 differential pair signal is only available on the rj-45 (ethernet) connectors from perfect cue.
 The pinout of the connector is as follows:

 1. +12V